 CHAPS is delighted to have such a splendid site for the National Miners’ Memorial; it will give miners – and their families – the recognition they so richly deserve.

 Fundraising began in 2019 to enable the project to go ahead.
-Covid-19 has meant that traditional fundraising in the form of concerts, dances, coffee mornings and speakers has had to be put on hold – events such as these, along with many individual donations all within the Cannock Chase Area, has already raised around £20,000.00
+Covid-19 has meant that traditional fundraising in the form of concerts, dances, coffee mornings and speakers has had to be put on hold – events such as these, along with many individual donations all within the Cannock Chase Area, had raised around £20,000.00 by May 2020.

 But this is a National project – and people and groups around the country are now being given the opportunity to be a part of this